janclarin/jisho-alfred/README.md

 ### Update
 Jisho Alfred Workflow checks for updates once a day during the first search.
-If an update is found, it will display an update search result.
-To update, just press `Enter` on the update search result.
+If an update is found, it will be downloaded automatically and ask to be applied.

 To check for updates manually, enter `ji workflow:update` in Alfred.